 In this post, I’m presenting an illustration that depicts a major operating system of our psyche.
 This illustration (drawn and colored by me in my folksy style) depicts our unconscious tendency to become entangled in unresolved negative emotions.
-(Click to enlarge image.)
+(Tap image to enlarge it.)
 I recently published another visual portrayal of the psyche (in a post titled, Illustrating the Characters Who Mess with Our Mind), along with a written explanation of what is portrayed.
 My latest artwork, published here with this post, provides another overview of how our psyche works.
 Over the years I’ve written extensively about all of these dynamics, and I’m hoping that this visual portrayal and the one published earlier will help readers make sense of depth psychology.

 This latest “map” is titled, “The Allure of Unresolved Negative Emotions.”
 It portrays at its center a female figure, representing humankind, in anguish over her compulsion to experience (and to suffer with) various negative emotions that are unresolved in her psyche.
 The young person coming up behind her informs us, in all her innocence, that these negative emotions and our attachment to them emerge from our past, from human nature itself, and that no one is to blame for what is, above all, a testament to humanity’s unfinished state of evolvement.